Union raid

-A union raid is when a challenger or outsider union tries to take over the membership base of an existing incumbent union, typically through a union raid election in the United States and Canada.
+A union raid is when a challenger or outsider trade union tries to take over the membership base of an existing incumbent union, typically through a union raid election in the United States and Canada.

 Union raids have been criticized by the labor movement because they promote rivalry between unions and direct resources away from organizing the non-unionized workforce in the United States and Canada, a majority of the total workforce.

 History

 Raids can be informal through campaigning and or soliciting an incumbent union's members or more direct by an outsider union calling for a decertification election in a bid to take over an incumbent union's membership.
 Between 1975 and 1989 over 1,414 multi-union raid elections were documented by the NLRB in the United States.
 In Canada, official data on scale and success of union raids is limited to the Federal government and the province of British Columbia.
 A research study on Ontario, Canada's most populous province, found 1,046 multi-union raids elections between 1975 and 2003, with 181 raids attributed to the Canadian Auto Workers and SEIU Healthcare raids over the years 2001–2002.